School of Nursing (SON) Information

-Students must earn grades of C+ (2.3) or better in all prerequisite, NUR, and NSC coursework to fulfill degree requirement.
-The exception is chemistry coursework where a minimum grade of C (2.0) is acceptable.
+Students must earn grades of C+ (2.3) or better in all prerequisite, NUR, and NSC coursework to fulfill degree requirements.
+The exception is chemistry coursework, where a minimum grade of C (2.0) is acceptable.

-The curriculum is designed for full-time students to complete in five semesters after acceptance into the Traditional BSN Program.
-A part-time completion option is also available for students desiring to progress with lighter academic course loads.
-Students are encouraged to work with their academic advisor to map out a degree completion plan.
-Graduates of this program are eligible to apply to take the NCLEX-RN examination for licensure as a Registered Nurse.
+The curriculum is designed for full-time students to complete in 16 months after acceptance into the Accelerated Second Degree BSN Program.
+Graduates of the program are eligible to apply to take the NCLEX-RN examination for licensure as a Registered Nurse.

 Interruption of Program

 Students who do not successfully complete first semester nursing (NUR) coursework may not progress and must reapply to the program.
+To be considered for readmission, the student must reapply to the program.
 Students who elect to withdraw from their program may experience a delay before reinstatement, due to enrollment limits.
-Students who remain enrolled without interruption in their program are given priority in assignment to clinical courses.
-Any student considering interruption of the program should discuss this with his/her academic advisor in advance.
+Students who remain enrolled without interruption in their program are given space priority in assignment to clinical courses.
+Clinical shifts and locations may change pending availability of clinical faculty and agency stipulations.
+Nursing administration reserves the right to modify a student’s clinical section placement (location and faculty) based on the recommendation of lead or clinical nursing faculty from previous semesters.
+Any student considering interruption of the program should discuss this with their academic advisor in advance.